jsdw/jsdw.github.io/content/posts/rust-asyncawait-preview/index.md

 };
 ```

-The only caveat here is that the enw style future needs to output a `Result`, so that we can map to the `Item` and `Error` associated types needed for old style futures.
+The only caveat here is that the new style future needs to output a `Result`, so that we can map to the `Item` and `Error` associated types needed for old style futures.
 With this in hand, we can use a new Future (made by an async thing) as if it was an old one:

 ```rust
 // Map our hello_world() future to return a Result<&str,()> rather